ayaanhossain/ShareDB/docs/API.md

 **sync(self)**

-User function to flush ShareDB inserts/changes/commits on to disk.
+User function to flush `ShareDB` instance inserts/changes/commits on to disk.

 _Returns_ - `self` to `ShareDB` object.